Bluff Point Coastal Adaptation Frequently Asked Questions

 How are the community and key stakeholders involved?

-The City is seeking further input from the community and key stakeholders to that already undertaken during the City’s Coastal Hazard Risk Management and Adaptation Planning (CHRMAP) process.
-The City wants to identify if community and environmental values for the coast have changed or if more need to be added.
+The City has been seeking further input from the community and key stakeholders to that already undertaken during the City’s Coastal Hazard Risk Management and Adaptation Planning (CHRMAP) process.
+Community and environmental values for the coast are being confirmed via the engagement process.
 A preferred adaptation will be identified by assessing each of the options against the identified community, environmental and economic values.
 Back

 Webinar

-On Wednesday 18 September 2024 at 6pm our project partners M P Rogers and 361 Degrees will be hosting a community webinar.
-The webinar will provide an overview of the coastal adaptation process and some initial considerations for shaping the design and development of coastal adaptation options for Bluff Point.
-Back You can join the webinar and secure your participation
+On Thursday 10 October 2024 at 6pm our project partners M P Rogers and 361 Degrees hosted a community webinar.
+The webinar provided an overview of the coastal adaptation process and some initial considerations for shaping the design and development of coastal adaptation options for Bluff Point.
+Back You can watch a recording of the webinar here.
+Back

 Community drop-in sessions